Thai Town, Sydney: History

 Pontip Walpolehad arrived in Australia from Thailand in 1974, and after a stay in Denmark, spent her time in Coffs Harbour in 1977 before moving to Sydney.
 In Sydney, she began supplying Thai ingredients to most of Sydney's Thai restaurants before establishing a Thai grocery store called 'Pontip' in modern-day Thai Town in 1991.
 She would go on to sell the store in 2012 before dying on 6 March 2020.
 The Australian Broadcasting Corporation describes Pontip's store as the unofficial 'foundation stone of the city's Thai Town'.
 In the 1990s, several more Thai restaurants opened around Pontip, also drawn by the area's relatively cheap rent.

-In 2013, the area was officially recognised by the City of Sydney and given signage to indicate the hub's location on Campbell Street.
+An additional factor behind the growth of Thai Town was the influx of international students from Thailand to New South Wales from 3,500 in 2000 to 16,500 in 2014.
+A few of these students then established their own businesses such as massage parlours, currency exchange outlets, clothing stores, and video shops.
+This in turn attracted more Thai students who felt more comfortable living in a setting that reminded them of Thailand.

+In her May 2012 visit to Australia, Thai Prime Minister Yingluck Shinawatra made a visit to Thai Town.
+This led to the Thai consulate-general to begin pushing for the establishment of an officially recognised Thai Town.
+In October 2013, the area was officially recognised by the City of Sydney who approved the installation of three street signs denoting Thai Town.
+They were erected at the corners of George and Campbell Streets, Pitt and Campbell Streets, and Pitt and Goulburn Streets.
+The Sydney Thai Town thus became the second recognised Thai Town in the world after Los Angeles recognised there's in 1999.
+On the significance of the City's recognition, the Thai consul-general Biravij Suwanpradhes said it gave Thais an "identity" within Sydney.

+In 2016, the organisations Thai Community Association and Thai Town Business were incorporated.

-Following the COVID-19 pandemic in 2023, the City of Sydney announced funding of $44 million to the Haymarket area, with some of funding going to Thai Town.
+Following the COVID-19 pandemic, the City of Sydney announced in 2023 funding of $44 million to the Haymarket area, with some of funding going to Thai Town.
 The funding is to allow local businesses in the area to celebrate their cultural heritage.